carpentries/instructor-training/episodes/23-introductions.md

 questions:
 - "How do you actually start a workshop?"
 objectives:
-- "Create an outline of important topics to cover in an introduction."
+- "Connect goals of an introduction with options for content and delivery."
-- "Describe three ways to start workshop participants talking to each other."
+- "Practice a short introduction."
-- "Receive one piece of feedback on your own introduction"
+- "Identify worthwhile elements of a workshop conclusion."
 keypoints:
-- "A planned introduction is a helpful tool in setting the workshop environment."
+- "A planned introduction is key to creating a functional workshop environment."
-- "Introductions should both include practical information and start building relationships."
+- "Conclusions support reflective practice and set the stage for continued learning."
 ---

 When preparing to teach a workshop, it is normal to focus on the content.
 We hope that our discussions so far have also encouraged you to prepare your delivery,